 Here are the different types of saunas and the average and recommended temperatures that each one should have for optimal use:

 |Type of sauna||Heating source||Average temperature||Ideal temperature||Humidity||Pre-heating time||Typical session length|

 |Infrared sauna||Infrared lamps||100-150°F||120-130°F||None||10-15 min.||20-30 min.|

 |Sauna Blankets||Infrared energy||80-160°F||120°F||5%||15 min.||35-40 min.|

 |Sauna Suits||Waterproof material like PVC||up to 90°F||90°F||5-10%||None||5-10 min.|

 |Steam Rooms||Generator filled with boiling water||110-120°F||110-115°F||Up to 100%||10-15 min.||20 min.|

-When using saunas, keep in mind that it is important to adhere to basic safety practices and make sure that you are keeping yourself hydrated at all times.
-Dehydration is the number one side effect of saunas and steam rooms but as long as you stick to the recommended temperatures, you should be okay.
+When using saunas, remember that it is important to adhere to basic safety practices and ensure that you always keep yourself hydrated.
+Dehydration is the number one side effect of saunas and steam rooms, but as long as you stick to the recommended temperatures, you should be okay.